Buyer’s Guide: Ladders

 BEST STEP LADDER: Rubbermaid Lightweight Aluminum Step Stool

 This climber offers just the boost (as well as a 225-pound load capacity) needed to complete your next small-scale household project.
 Despite its compact aluminum frame, the oversized podium and the built-in utility tray in the top cap offer plenty of foot room and storage space to get comfortable mid-air, whether you’re hanging wall art or Christmas stockings.
 A limited lifetime warranty is included to protect you from workmanship or material defects.

 BEST A-FRAME LADDER: Louisville Ladder 6-Foot Fiberglass Ladder

-This sturdy, six-foot-tall fiberglass frame makes the perfect companion for indoor or outdoor jobs.
-Its design details—such as its heavy-duty, impact-resistant, non-marring shoes—earn this 300-pound-capacity A-frame ladder universally high marks from do-it-yourselfers and pros alike.
-Beyond the basics, the molded storage top stands out for being able to hold paint cans, screwdrivers, fasteners—you name it—taking the strain out of tasks like painting and cleaning.
+This sturdy, six-foot-tall fiberglass frame is ideal for both indoor and outdoor jobs.
+Its design details—such as heavy-duty, impact-resistant, non-marring shoes—earn this 300-pound-capacity A-frame ladder high marks.
+Beyond the basics, the molded storage top stands out for being able to hold paint cans, screwdrivers, fasteners—taking strain out of tasks like painting and cleaning.